Undergraduate Academic Catalog

 The Academic Catalog is intended to provide general information about the University of New Hampshire and program requirements.
 It is accurate at the time of publishing.
 The University reserves the right to change, modify, or correct any information contained herein without prior notice, at any time.

-See the UNH Discrimination and Discriminatory Harassment Policy and Student Code of Conduct & Student Rights, Rules, and Responsibilities for information about the resolution of complaints under UNH policy.
+See the UNH Nondiscrimination Policy and/or UNH Sexual Misconduct Policy for information about the resolution of complaints regarding discrimination, discriminatory harassment, sexual harassment, and other forms of sexual misconduct.
 Further information may be obtained at the Civil Rights and Equity Office or via e-mail unh.civilrights@unh.edu.

 About the Catalog

 The University provides information pertaining to the Family Educational Rights and Privacy Act of 1974 (the “Buckley Amendment”) in the annual student publication, Student Rights, Rules, and Responsibilities.
-Information is also available from the office of the Senior Vice Provost for Student Life and Dean of Students.
 The annual student publication, Student Rights, Rules, and Responsibilities, also contains University regulations and policies regarding student conduct.

 The University will supply information about the employment of its graduates who have graduated from our degree and/or certificate programs.
 This information may be obtained upon request from the University’s office of Career and Professional Success and is available by university, college, or school to current and prospective students.
 Information on employment outcomes depends on student self-reporting.
 The University does not guarantee employment to its graduates.
 Chances for employment are enhanced if students have begun career planning early in their degree programs.